maximalisimus/aif-master/README.md

 <a name="EngOglavlenie"></a>

-air-master - Bash script for installing the Archlinux system from scratch on a computer.
+aif-master - Bash script for installing the Archlinux system from scratch on a computer or virtual machine.

 ## Table of contents